nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/email/index.md

 providers tend to build their own highly customized databases.
 However, in an interview setting, we won't have time to design a new distributed database, but it's important to explain the following characteristics that the database should have.
-- Asingle column can be a single-digit of MB.
+- A single column can be a single-digit of MB.
 - Strong data consistency.
 - Designed to reduce disk I/O
 - It should be highly available and fault-tolerant.